-My first poetry collection is coming out April 11, 2017!
+My first poetry collection out April 11, 2017!
 “In To Look Out From, Dede Cummings takes good advantage of the imaginative fluidity that poetry offers.
 Even her poems of memory and family are driven by curiosity and enlivened by quick maneuvers and spritely turns.
-And she is careful never to leave the reader …
+And she is careful never to leave the reader behind.” — …

 What an amazing first trip to Cuba!
 I'm co-leading trips occasionally and helping to find clients for my friend, Tim Weed.
 His Creative Travel Arts and my Green Writers Press are even going to collaborate next year on a few adventure travel trips: Iceland, Cuba, Tierra del Fuego.
 If you are interested in finding out …